- Introduction

 Submitting A dbGaP Data Access Request

-5. Your access is granted!
+- Your access is granted!
 Using telemetry files, dbGaP informs Terra which users should be given access to each dataset.
-For more detail, see the section on Telemetry files below.
+For more details, see the Telemetry files section below.

 Telemetry Files